 Malic Amalya is an Assistant Professor of Experimental Media and 16mm Film Production at Emerson College.
 His film production and history courses integrate formal analysis, critical theory, art history, current events, and issues of social justice.
-He is committed to fostering a supportive learning environment and teaching outside of the historical canon by showcasing works by traditionally excluded filmmakers, including people of color, women, and queer people.
+He is committed to fostering a supportive learning environment and teaching outside of the historical canon by showcasing works by historically excluded filmmakers, including people of color, women, and queer people.

 From 2014 - 2020, Malic taught at the California College of the Arts (CCA) where he was an Adjunct II Professor.
 He also taught in the Cinema Department at the City College of San Francisco (CCSF) and in the Continuing Education Program at the San Francisco Art Institute (SFAI), and has facilitated 16mm camera-less filmmaking workshops in California and Washington State.

-VM331: Accessible Cinema
+Accessible Cinema

 Visual & Media Arts — Emerson College